unicframework/unic/README.md

 ## Installation

-  Unic web framework is for PHP, so it's requires PHP 5.6 or newer. now you won’t need to setup anything just yet.
+  Unic framework is for PHP, so it's requires PHP 5.6 or newer.
+Now you won’t need to setup anything just yet.

 ### Unic can be installed in few steps:

   - [Download](https://github.com/unicframework/unic/archive/main.zip) the Unic files.
   - Unzip the package.
-  - Upload all the Unic folders and files (system, application, .htaccess, index.php) on the server.
+  - Upload all the unic files and directories (system, application, .htaccess, index.php) on the server.

-  That's it, in the Unic web framework there is nothing to configure and setup. it's always ready to go.
+  That's it, in the unic framework there is nothing to configure and setup.
+It's always ready to go.

 ### Install with composer :